The Eyes Have It: The Autism Files

 People give each other messages with their eyes but I do not know what they are saying (Wing 1992, p 131).

-Michael’s speech therapist pointed out that he couldn’t see things that are directly in front of him.
+His speech therapist pointed out that he couldn’t see things that are directly in front of him.
 This upset me greatly as I couldn’t fathom what it meant.
 Was he blind in some way or was he choosing to do this.
-When she interacted with Michael she would place objects to the left or right of his visual field.
+When she interacted with him she would place objects to the left or right of his visual field.

-I think that eye contact was very confronting for Michael and that looking sideways reduced the discomfort.
-Interestingly I found that if there was a physical barrier (such as a glass window or a mask) between Michael and the person, then he was quite happy to look directly at them.
+I think that eye contact was very confronting for our son and that looking sideways reduced the discomfort.
+Interestingly I found that if there was a physical barrier (such as a glass window or a mask) between our son and the person, then he was quite happy to look directly at them.
 One year he played Santa Claus at the school play and he interacted perfectly normally with all the other kids.
-In fact, revelling in the attention he was getting as Santa Claus, hidden as he was behind the beard and moustache.
+In fact, reveling in the attention he was getting as Santa Claus, hidden as he was behind the beard and mustache.

 Another thing that he did, which may be related, was backwards hugging.
 A front hug appeared to be too confronting so he would back into me and wrap my arms around him.